01 a

 Principles Top

-For the Apollo design system, I leveraged design principles to help guide decisions for core systems, and I included them at the top of each document to help consumers understand the rationale behind my decisions.
-This really shined on the more opinionated documents I wrote, such as our motion guidelines.
+For the Apollo Design System, I applied established design principles to guide decision-making across core systems.
+I included these principles at the beginning of each document to help consumers understand the rationale behind key choices.
+This approach was especially effective in more opinionated documents, such as our motion guidelines.

 Design principles for the Apollo motion model

-At Microsoft, I went even deeper by creating design principles to guide my initial exploration around foundational elements such as our system's tooling strategy and grid model.
-This helped me stay focused on the needs of the system and its tenants while I determined the best approach.
-The principles also served as an explainer for the rationale behind my decisions.
+At Microsoft, I took this a step further by developing design principles to guide my early exploration of foundational elements, including the system's tooling strategy and grid model.
+These principles helped me stay focused on the system's needs and its key stakeholders while evaluating the best approach.
+They also served as a clear explanation of the rationale behind my decisions.

 Three of five design principles created for researching different grid models Design principles four and five, created for researching different grid models